rehmanali1994/3D-FWI-MultiRowRingArrayUST/README.md

 1) [MultiFrequencyWaveformInvFromData.m](https://github.com/rehmanali1994/3D-FWI-MultiRowRingArrayUST/blob/main/MultiFrequencyWaveformInvFromData.m) is used to run **2D slicewise FWI** and outputs the result into [results/results2D](https://github.com/rehmanali1994/3D-FWI-MultiRowRingArrayUST/tree/main/results/results2D).
 2) [MultiFrequencyWaveformInvFromData3D.m](https://github.com/rehmanali1994/3D-FWI-MultiRowRingArrayUST/blob/main/MultiFrequencyWaveformInvFromData3D.m) is used to run **3D FWI** and outputs the result into [results/results3D](https://github.com/rehmanali1994/3D-FWI-MultiRowRingArrayUST/tree/main/results/results3D).

-The key functions used in the FWI scripts ([MultiFrequencyWaveformInvFromData.m](https://github.com/rehmanali1994/3D-FWI-MultiRowRingArrayUST/blob/main/MultiFrequencyWaveformInvFromData.m) and [MultiFrequencyWaveformInvFromData3D.m](https://github.com/rehmanali1994/3D-FWI-MultiRowRingArrayUST/blob/main/MultiFrequencyWaveformInvFromData3D.m)) are:
+The key functions used in the FWI scripts above are:
 1)